vidjil/vidjil/doc/roadmap.md

  - Extend set of recombinations
  - Find generalized recombinations, even unexpected #1400 #2818
- - Work on clone phylogenies
+ - Work on clonal evolution #1726, on clone phylogenies
  - Work on noisy data, such as third-generation sequencers

 These points are *ongoing research* 🚧 in the Bonsai team with selected collaborators and are not in the roadmap with fixed dates.